vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 ```
 > Huggingface provides Flax versions of *most* of their models.
 The API to use
 them is a bit different, calling `model(**inputs, params=params)` rather than
 `model.apply`.
-Providing no parameters will use the pretrained weights stored in
+Providing no parameters will use the pretrained weights stored
-`model.params` which is useful for inference-only tasks, but for training we
+in `model.params` which is useful for inference-only tasks, but for training we
-should pass the current parameters to the call.
+need to pass the current parameters to the call.

 We can see there are two top-level keys in the parameter PyTree: `bert` and
 `classifier`.
 Suppose we only want to finetune the classifier head and leave the